Free Taylor County Public Records Search: Criminal, Court, Marital

 You may also be able to download the actual warrant order by selecting “View” in the left-hand column and adding it to your cart while on the Image Viewer screen.
 Digital copies cost $0.50 per page, payable online using a debit or credit card.

-How To See Who Is on Probation in Taylor County Georgia
+How To Check Who Is on Probation in Taylor County Georgia

 An efficient way to find out if someone is on probation in Taylor County is by using the Clerk of Court’s online case search tool.